This Hakone guide will show you the best route to getting around Hakone — especially for those who only have a day to

-Being in Hakone felt a lot like exploring Disneyland; think pirate ships, old trains that climb mountains and cable ropeways that hover over misty volcanic valleys.
-The diversity of landscape almost felt as though everything was carefully planned and sectioned out into the different worlds like in Disneyland.
+Being in Hakone felt a lot like exploring Disneyland — think pirate ships, old trains that climb mountains and cable ropeways that hover over foggy volcanic valleys.
+The diverse landscape felt as though everything was carefully sectioned out into different worlds.

 Getting Around With A Hakone Free Pass

-This is the only pass you’ll need to cover all the key sights in Hakone.
+This is the only transport pass you need to cover all the key sights in Hakone.
 It comes in a 2-day (¥5140) and 3-day (¥5640) option and includes all the different transport needed to reach the main attractions as well as discounts on certain vendors.

-If you’re wondering whether the pass is worth its value since we’re only using it for a day, find out from our budget breakdown at the end of the post to find out.
+If you’re wondering whether the pass is worth its value since we’re only using it for a day, find out from our budget breakdown at the end of the post.

 Getting from Tokyo to Hakone